-Also, starting Jan.
-1, 2014, all individual and small group health plans must cover prescription contraceptives (www.healthcare.gov) under health reform.
-However, this won't apply to health plans sponsored by certain exempt religious employers.
+Under health reform, all health plans (individual, small employer and large employer) must cover Federal Drug Administration-approved prescription contraceptives prescribed by a medical provider as part of preventive services (www.healthcare.gov).
+However, this doesn't apply to health plans sponsored by certain exempt religious employers.

 Plans must provide the same coverage for prescription contraceptives as they do for other prescribed drugs and devices including:

 - Contraceptives on your plan's drug list (also called formulary), if they use a formulary for other covered prescriptions.